chao-ji/tf-seq2seq/README.md

 ### Generic Sequence Transducer
 It turns out that seq2seq is likely to be able to perform a general class of prediction tasks where the input and output are sequences of arbitrary length, not just translation.

-Here is a fun exeriment: you generate input sequences of different lengths (say 5 to 50) containing random integers from a range (say 0 to 128) and their sorted counterpart as the output sequences.
+Here is a fun experiment: you generate input sequences of different lengths (say 5 to 50) containing random integers from a range (say 0 to 128) and their sorted counterpart as the output sequences.
 You train your seq2seq model on that data, and you test the trained model on some new input sequences.

 Here is a sample of the new sequences and their outputs.